New website launched Our new website is here. Find out more

 Shining a light on the shocking state of NZ's acute mental health units

-Little is known about the perspectives, experiences and decision-making processes of New Zealand coroners as they go about their business of investigating deaths by suicide and making recommendations.
-This study, based on interviews with NZ coroners, aims to uncover how suicide inquests are conducted in New Zealand.
-It will examine how coroners go about their investigations, what factors influence their decision-making and recommendations and, coroners' perspectives on these processes and suicide in general.
-This research is funded by a University of Otago Research Grant.
+Little was known about the perspectives, experiences and decision-making processes of New Zealand coroners as they go about their business of investigating deaths by suicide and making recommendations.
+This study, based on interviews with 14 coroners, explored how suicide inquests are conducted in New Zealand, what factors influenced their decision-making and recommendations and, coroners' perspectives on suicide.
+This research was funded by a University of Otago Research Grant.

 The effects of change in coronial attitude and practice on suicide news reporting in NZ (2014)

 The portrayal of suicide in the media is known to have an influence on suicide rates.
 Because of this, there are best practice guidelines restricting aspects of suicide reporting by the media.
 However, in August of 2010, the Chief Coroner suggested that there was a need to 'open up' the issue of suicide.
 This comment led to a controversial debate over the reporting of suicide in the media.
-This research will investigate this debate and assess its impact on the reporting of suicide by the New Zealand news media.
-This research is funded by a University of Otago Research Grant.
+This research investigated this debate and assessed its impact on the reporting of suicide by the New Zealand news media.
+This research was funded by a University of Otago Research Grant.

 Understanding the mental health of sole parents

-Professor Sunny Collings, Principal Investigator, Dr Gabrielle Jenkin, Dr Louise Signal and Dr Kristie Carter
+Professor Sunny Collings, Principal Investigator, Research Associate Professor Gabrielle Jenkin, Dr Louise Signal and Dr Kristie Carter

 See: Collings S, Jenkin G, Carter K, Signal L. (2013).
 Gender differences in the mental health of single parents: New Zealand evidence from a household panel survey.
 Social Psychiatry and Psychiatric Epidemiology: 1-11.